boonyong6/how-linux-works/README.md

 ## 9.4 The Internet Layer

-- It’s meant to be a software network that places **no particular requirements on hardware or operating systems**.
+- It's meant to be a software network that places **no particular requirements on hardware or operating systems**.
 - A host (router) can be attached to more than one subnet.

 ### 9.4.1 Viewing IP Addresses